 Our Central Index Key, or CIK, on the SEC website is 19617.
 As used in this term sheet, the "Company," "we," "us" or "our" refers to JPMorgan Chase & Co.

 Additional Key Terms

-The following table sets forth the Component Currency, the Exchange Rate, the applicable Reuters Page, the closing level on the pricing date, the Initial Index Level and the weighting for each Basket Component:
+The following table sets forth the Component Currency, the applicable Reuters Page, the Exchange Rate, the closing level on the pricing date and the Initial Index Level for each Basket Component: